THE 7 BEST RAIN PANTS FOR HIKING & BACKPACKING

 However, breathability isn’t just about comfort.
 Besides being uncomfortable, sweaty legs can sap your energy and significantly reduce the quality of your hike.
 This is a serious concern if you’re someone who often goes on arduous hikes.

-Rain pants with a breathable membrane usually offer the most comfort for campers seeking to avoid the sticky feeling of sweat-drenched legs.
-There are, however, many weatherproof coated rain pants that have long side zippers you can use to manually vent your pants.
+Rain pants with a breathable fabric usually offer the most comfort for campers seeking to avoid the sticky feeling of sweat-drenched legs.
+There are, however, many weatherproof coated rain pants that have long side zippers you can use to manually vent your pants (and a few full zip rain pants).

 For most hikers, durability shouldn’t be as big a concern as water-resistance and breathability in rain pants.
 Durable pants obviously have the benefits of increased longevity and strength, but they tend to be heavier and more difficult to pack.
 Only prioritize durability if you’re a serious hiker who expects to use rain pants often on challenging hikes.